Thursday, June 27, 2024

 • Propane filled

-• Exhaust elbow/gasket replaced
+• Exhaust elbow (OEM) and gasket replaced

 • Secondary fuel bleed screw replaced